CMU-313/spring23-nodebb-team-c1/UserGuide.md

 7. Create a student account and verify that you cannot endorse posts.

 ### Tests
-The tests for this feature can be found in test/posts.js on lines 310-334.
+The tests for this feature can be found in test/posts.js on lines 310-344.
 They test three behaviors:
 1. An instructor should be able to endorse a post
 2. An instructor should be able to unendorse a post
 3. A student should get an error when trying to endorse a post
+4. A student should get an error when trying to unendorse a post

-These are the three desired behaviors for the backend.
+These are the four desired behaviors for the backend.